 Philips Avent DECT SCD570/10

-The Philips Avent DECT SCD570/10 is a quality sound monitor with a better range distance than the competing top-ranking products with an excellent battery life over 30 hours.
-This sleek, sharp looking monitor offers excellent sound clarity with one of the best full-bodied sound quality in the group.
-Unfortunately, this monitor is one of the more expensive options we tested with a price that is on par with video monitors.
-However, if you are looking for a quality monitor with life-like sound, this one is tough to beat.
+The Philips Avent DECT SCD570/10 is a quality sound monitor with a better range distance than the competing top-ranking products with an excellent battery life of over 30 hours.
+This sleek, sharp looking monitor offers excellent sound clarity with one of the best full-bodied sounds in the group.

 Read review: Philips Avent DECT SCD570/10